timbray/quamina/CONTRIBUTING.md

-In this particular NFA, the `makeShellStyleAutomaton` code labels states corresponding to the `*` "glob" character with text including `gS` for "glob spin" and states that escape the "glob spin" state with `gX` for "glob escape".
+In this particular NFA, the `makeShellStyleAutomaton` code labels states corresponding to the `*` "glob" character with text including `gS` for "glob spin" and states that escape the "glob spin" state with `gX` for "glob exit".

 Most of the NFA-building code does not exercise the prettyprinter.
 Normally, you would insert such code while debugging a particular builder and remove it after completion.
-Since the shell-style builder is unusually complex, the prettyprinting code is un-removed in anticipation of future issues and progress to full regular-expression NFAs.
+Since the shell-style builder is unusually complex, the prettyprinting code is retained in anticipation of future issues and progress to full regular-expression NFAs.